mattermost/docs/source/install/troubleshooting.rst

 If you're new to Mattermost or troubleshooting consider the following steps:

-- Start simple with the step-by-step install guides for your operating system
+- Start simple with the step-by-step install guides for your operating system.

-- Check the logs (``mattermost.log`` and NGNIX logs) for errors
+- Check the logs (``mattermost.log`` and NGNIX logs) for errors.

-- Search error messages, existing solutions can often work
+- Search error messages online (Google, Yahoo, Bing, or your favorite search engine), existing solutions can often work.

-- For more help, create a troubleshooting report at `Troubleshooting Forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`__
+- For more help, create a troubleshooting report at `Troubleshooting Forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`__.

 Common Issues
 -------------